lemonade-sdk/playable-data/data/README.md

 - A few remix scripts, which use the base script as a starting point and then make some modification to the game.
 - A few remixes-of-remixes.
 - Oneshot scripts (ending in `_oneshot.py`) - standalone versions of remix games that can be created from a single prompt without requiring a base game.
+- A `bugs` subdirectory containing bug/fix pairs for debugging practice - each pair consists of a `*_bug.py` file with a minor bug and a `*_fixed.py` file with the corrected code and explanation.

 > Note: an underscore `_` in the directory name indicates that the directory should be skipped.
 This is useful for game data that is not fully ready yet.